 Get Your E-2 Visa Business Plan Right

 If you’re planning to move to the US to start a business, it’s likely you’re looking at the E-2 visa.
-As well as meeting the many eligibility requirements, you will be required as part of your application to submit an E2 visa business plan.
+As well as meeting the many eligibility requirements of the E2 visa, you will be required as part of your application to submit an E2 visa business plan.

-You’re looking to support your application within the business plan by detailing how your E-2 investment is going to be utilized and demonstrating that the level of investment is sufficient to make the business operational and to allow you to meet your growth projections.
+Put simply, the business plan should set out your company goals and projections, it should detail how your E-2 investment is going to be utilized and it should demonstrate that the level of investment is sufficient to make the business operational and to allow you to meet your growth projections.
+You will also need to outline the projected economic benefits the company will contribute in the US.

 The plan should provide financial projections and elaborate on how the business will achieve sufficient success and profitability to support you (the investor), your dependents and employees, and create new jobs within the duration of the E-2 visa (maximum 5 years).